Connect with others who understand.

 Use Pillows for Support

-Some people find that pillows can give them support exactly where they need it.
+Some people with MS find that pillows can give them support exactly where they need it.

-One MyMSTeam member explained how she arranges pillows under her legs and lower back: “I suggest sleeping with your torso and head slightly elevated.
-To do this, I turn a king-size pillow lengthwise, and not crosswise like normal.
+One MyMSTeam member explained how they arrange pillows under their legs and lower back: “I suggest sleeping with your torso and head slightly elevated.
+To do this, I turn a king-size pillow lengthwise and not crosswise like normal.
 I place one end of the lengthwise pillow at the small of my back.
 Then, I add a second pillow crossways, directly on top of the first pillow.
 Next, I use the third pillow to tent my knees.
 Place it in the crook of the knees.
 It props the knees up pretty high.”

 Another member shared their tips: “If I sleep on my side, I need a pillow that holds my head up high enough to be in perfect alignment with my back.
 I do this position by doubling the pillow onto itself under my head.
 I also use a squishy pillow to cushion my knees to keep my legs level with both sides of my hips.”